Review: Final Caller (2020)

-Werewolves, zombies, demons and vampires, Todd Sheets (Clownado, House of Forbidden Secrets) has made a film covering just about every kind of monster out there.
+Werewolves, zombies, demons and vampires, Todd Sheets (Clownado, Moonchild) has made a film covering just about every kind of monster out there.
 But I don’t think I’ve seen an actual slasher film by him.
-Until his latest film, Final Caller that is.
+Until his latest film, Final Caller, that is.
 It’s a mix of everything from Eric Bogosian’s Talk Radio to Feedback to New Year’s Evil and Don’t Answer the Phone.
 With the gore cranked all the way up.

 This cheerful individual claims he’s about to kill a woman live on the phone.
 The first of eight sacrifices he must make as part of an ancient ritual.
 Roland thinks it’s a prank.
 He’s wrong.
 And he’ll find out how wrong when The Outsider shows up at the station.
 And that is far from the only unpleasant surprise he’s going to get tonight.